Healthcare Assistant – Plasma

 Experience and Knowledge

-- Experience of dealing with the public and putting the customer first
+• Experience of dealing with the public and putting the customer first.

-- Experience of dealing with sensitive or confidential matters and an understanding of how this applies to the role
+• Experience of handling sensitive or confidential matters and understanding its relevance to the role.

-- Experience of delivering a quality customer service
+• Experience of delivering quality customer service.

-Qualifications And Training
+Qualifications and Training

 About Us

-You will join us on our journey to create an inclusive workplace and aim to reflect the diverse communities we work with, and we positively encourage applications from all sectors of the community.
+Our three core values—Caring, Expert, and Quality—guide all we do.
+We are committed to inclusivity, safety, integrity and respect for others.
+We aim to reflect the diverse communities we work with and encourage applications from all sectors of the community.

 What We Offer You

-- Extensive Induction and Training Programme
+• Extensive Induction and Training Programme

-- Payments for unsociable hours, overtime and meal allowances where applicable.
+• Payments for unsociable hours, overtime and meal allowances where applicable.

-- NHSBT promotes flexible working opportunities where the role allows.
+• Flexible working opportunities where the role allows.

-Interviews are anticipated to be held on w/c 21st July 2025 – subject to confirmation #J-18808-Ljbffr
+This vacancy will close at 23:59 on 12th October 2025.
+Interviews are anticipated to be held on w/c 20th October 2025 – subject to confirmation.

 Healthcare Assistant – Plasma employer: NHS Blood and Transplant